-20. Infringement notices
+22. Infringement notices

-For section 55A of the Act -
+For the purposes of section 55A of the Act -

-(a) an offence against a provision of the Act or regulations specified in Schedule 6 is prescribed as an infringement offence; and
+- (a) an offence against a provision of the Act or regulations specified in Schedule 6 is prescribed as an infringement offence; and - (b) the penalty set out in that Schedule in respect of that infringement offence is the applicable penalty for that offence.